-Robert D. Dietz, Ph.D., is Vice President for Tax and Market Analysis for NAHB, where his responsibilities include economic and legal analysis of tax and policy issues, as well as analysis of housing market data.
-His areas of responsibility include homeownership and energy tax incentives, affordable housing policies, business tax issues, tax regulations, and government budget analysis.
+Robert Dietz, Ph.D., is Chief Economist and Senior Vice President for Economics and Housing Policy for NAHB, where his responsibilities include housing market analysis, economic forecasting and industry surveys, and housing policy research.
 Dr. Dietz has published academic research on the private and social benefits of homeownership, federal tax expenditure estimation, and other housing and tax issues in peer-reviewed journals, including the Journal of Urban Economics, Journal of Housing Research, the National Tax Journal and the NBER Working Paper series.
-He has testified before the House Ways and Means Committee and the Senate Finance Committee on housing and tax issues.
+He has testified before the House Ways and Means Committee, the Senate Finance Committee, and the Senate Banking Subcommittee on Economic Policy on housing and economic issues.
 Prior to joining NAHB in 2005, Robert worked as an economist for the Congressional Joint Committee on Taxation, specializing in revenue estimation of legislative proposals involving housing, urban development, and other business tax issues.
 He is a native of Dayton, Ohio and earned a Ph.D. in Economics from the Ohio State University in 2003.

-Natalia Siniavskaia, Ph.D., is a Housing Policy Economist with the National Association of Home Builders where her responsibilities include conducting statistical and economic research on various homebuilding regulation and housing policy topics, including environmental and zoning regulation, housing affordability, and economic impact of home building.
+Natalia Siniavskaia, Ph.D., is NAHB Assistant Vice President for Housing Policy Research.
+Natalia’s responsibilities include conducting statistical and economic research on various homebuilding regulation and housing policy topics, including environmental and zoning regulation, housing affordability, and economic impact of home building.
 While working for NAHB, she developed a model for estimating housing’s contribution to Gross State Product.
+Natalia contributes regularly to Housing Economics Online, Land Development and other NAHB publications.
+Among others, she published articles on spending patterns of homebuyers, living arrangements of young adults, real estate taxation, trends in the home building industry and residential construction employment.
+Before being promoted to Assistant Vice President, she worked at NAHB as a Senior Housing Policy Economist and Economist.
 Prior to joining NAHB in 2005, Dr. Siniavskaia was Assistant Professor of Economics at the Coggin College of Business at the University of North Florida.
 She has a Ph.D. in Economics from the Ohio State University.